Plot an incidence or proportion versus growth phase diagram

 is used by default, check it for more details and pointers to other options.as.table

-, the default, the facets are laid out like a table with highest values at the bottom-right.
+, the facets are laid out like a table with highest values at the bottom-right.
 IfFALSE

 , the facets are laid out like a plot with the highest value at the top-right.switch